tknarr/opendkim-genkeys/README.md

 This file records information about the records created for each domain where DNS servers were updated.
 If it doesn't exist, it will be created (warning messages will be issued, but they're strictly because a template file should have existed).

+An example file is provided purely for informational purposes.
+It's best to delete it before using the package, allow `genkeys.py` to create it from scratch during the first run.

 ## Private and public key files